-Disaster mitigation strategies in the perspective of sustainable urban planning are: 1) To protect and to integrate with natural environment with taking into account ecological thresholds; 2) To reduce over use of land and resources; 3) To enhance an integrated planning approach achieving environmental, social and economic objectives; 4) To allocate resources, opportunities and environmental risks equally and in equity principle; 5) To reduce natural disaster vulnerability.
+Disaster mitigation strategies in the perspective of sustainable urban planning are: 1) To protect and to integrate with natural environment with taking into account ecological thresholds; 2) To reduce over-use of land and resources; 3) To enhance a planning approach which integrate environmental, social and economic objectives; 4) To allocate resources, opportunities and environmental risks in equally and in equity principle; 5) To reduce natural disaster vulnerability.

-To protect and to integrate with natural environment with taking into account ecological thresholds.
-These settlements are which developed with taking into consideration of ecological thresholds and naturally sensitive areas like water basins and shores which are protected with regard to protection-use balance.
+1 To protect and to integrate with natural environment with taking into account ecological thresholds: These settlements are which developed with taking into consideration of ecological thresholds and naturally sensitive areas like water basins and shores which are protected with regard to protection and use balance.
 In several disasters, the main reasons are related not to take account natural environmental thresholds and ecosystems at regional scale.
 The relationship of these areas and settlements, land use decisions, and their compatibility are very crucial to achieve "sustainable settlements".
-Therefore, in one hand, risks related with natural environment can be controlled and on the other hand biological diversity is protected.
+Therefore, in one hand risks related with natural environment can be under control and on the other hand biological diversity is protected.
 It is possible to decrease the impacts of disaster using natural control mechanisms of environment.